Codecademy/docs/content/general/concepts/modulo/modulo.md

   - 'paths/computer-science'
 ---

-Modulo is a mathematical operation available in every programming language along with more common ones like addition and multiplication.
-A modulo operation takes two arguments and returns the remainder of the first argument divided by the second.
-The result of the operation is called the modulus.
+Modulo is a mathematical operation that returns the remainder of a division of two arguments.
+It is available in every programming language.

+## Syntax

+The remainder is what is left over after dividing the first argument, the dividend, by the second, the divisor or modulus:

-Most programming languages use the symbol `%` to represent the modulo operation, though some may use `mod` or other variations.
+Most programming languages use the `%` symbol to represent the modulo operation, though some may use `mod` or other variations.

 ## Examples